GaryChengld/LearningAWS/DAV-C01-preparation.md

 * All of the imports must be removed before you can delete the exporting stack or modify the output value.

+* Elastic Beanstalk uses AWS CloudFormation to launch the resources in your environment and propagate configuration changes.

 #### SAM

 * The AWS Serverless Application Model (SAM) is an open-source framework for building serverless applications.
 It provides shorthand syntax to express functions, APIs, databases, and event source mappings.
 With just a few lines per resource, you can define the application you want and model it using YAML.\